 In circumstances where disability prevents an otherwise eligible dependent from enrolling as a full-time undergraduate (i.e., the 12 credit hour requirement), the university shall consider waiving the credit hour and/or age requirement.
 All such requests shall be considered by the university’s Office of Institutional Equity (OIE) in accordance with the university’s commitment to ensuring equal opportunity for individuals with disabilities.
 Additional information supporting the disability will be required by the university’s Office of Institutional Equity (OIE).

 About the Plan

 The Tuition Grant Plan covers full-time, undergraduate studies at an accredited, degree-granting institution.
 It does not cover: studies at institutions that do not offer degrees, non-credit courses, part-time studies, room and board and optional fees.
 Cooperative programs that do not offer academic credits are not covered by the plan.

-For each eligible employee, the Tuition Grant Plan pays for 50% of each dependent child’s full-time, undergraduate tuition and eligible fees*, up to a maximum of one-half of Johns Hopkins University’s freshman undergraduate tuition.
-For the 2019-2020 academic year, the university’s freshman tuition is $55,350.
+Except as provided below, for each eligible employee, the Tuition Grant Plan pays for 50% of each dependent child’s full-time, undergraduate tuition and eligible fees*, up to a maximum of one-half of Johns Hopkins University’s freshman undergraduate tuition.
+For the 2020-2021 academic year, the university’s original freshman undergraduate tuition was $57,010.
+The university recently announced a one-time 10% reduction to the freshman undergraduate tuition.
+Notwithstanding these changes, for the 2020-2021 academic year, the Tuition Grant Plan will pay up to 50% of the university’s original freshman undergraduate tuition amount of $57,010.
 Payment is limited to four years of full-time, undergraduate study per dependent child at any accredited, degree-granting institution.

 |1.
 Activity||6.
 Registration|